Anil1111/Academic-Projects-Tutorials/XNotes/Spring.md

 - `@RequestBody` defining the request body that comprises of the object we pass
   - `import org.springframework.web.bind.annotation.RequestBody;`

-### Spring JPA
+### Spring JPA Decorators

--`@Entity` To define that a class is an Entity for JPA configuration - `import javax.persistence.Entity;`
-- `@id` to declare the property as the primary key
+-`@Entity` To define that a class is an Entity for JPA configuration - `import javax.persistence.Entity;` -`@id` to declare the property as the primary key
     - `import javax.persistence.id;`
-- `@GeneratedValue` generate the value for the primary key
+-`@GeneratedValue` generate the value for the primary key
     - `import javax.persistence.GeneratedValue;`
-- `@Repository` provides all the features to interact with the entity like add, save, delete etc
+-`@Repository` provides all the features to interact with the entity like add, save, delete etc
     - `import org.springframework.stereotype.Repository;`
-- `@Transactional` declared on method/classes that define that each method consist of a transaction
+-`@Transactional` declared on method/classes that define that each method consist of a transaction
     - `import javax.transaction.Transactional;`
-- `@PersistenceContext` for ensuring EntityManager context persists
+-`@PersistenceContext` for ensuring EntityManager context persists
     - `import javax.persistence.PersistenceContext;`

 ### CORS

 - `@CrossOrigin(origins="http://url:port/")`
   - `import org.springframework.web.bind.annotation.CrossOrigin;`

-### Spring Security
+### Spring Security Decorators

 - `@Configuration` enables spring configuration
   - `import org.springframework.context.annotation.Configuration;`
 - `@EnableWebSecurity` enables web security